-After issuing the write scratchpad command, the user must first provide the 2-byte target address, followed by the data to be written to the scratchpad.
-The data will be written to the scratchpad starting at the byte offset (T4:T0).
-The ending offset (E4: E0) will be the byte offset at which the host stops writing data.
+After issuing the write scratchpad command, the user must first provide the 2-Byte target address, followed by the data to be written to the scratchpad.
+The data is written to the scratchpad starting at the Byte offset (T4:T0).
+The ending offset (E4:E0) is the Byte offset at which the host stops writing data.
 The maximum ending offset is 11111b (31d).
-If the host attempts to write data past this maximum offset, the overflow flag (OF) will be set and the remaining data will be ignored.
-If the user writes an incomplete byte and an overflow has not occurred, the partial byte flag (PF) will be set.
+If the host attempts to write data past this maximum offset, the overflow flag (OF) is set and the remaining data is ignored.
+If the user writes an incomplete Byte and an overflow has not occurred, the partial Byte flag (PF) is set.